ttlew/conversation/dialog-build-nov-beta.md

 ### Customizing digressions
 {: #enable-digressions}

-To configure how digressions behave for an individual node, complete the following steps:
+To change the digression behavior for an individual node, complete the following steps:

 1. Click the node to open its edit view.

 1. Click **Customize**, and then click the **Digressions** tab.

-    The configuration options you can select differ depending on the type of node you are editing, such as a base node, a child node, a node with children, or a node with slots.
+    The configuration options differ depending on the whether the node you are editing is a base node, a child node, a node with children, or a node with slots.

     **Digressions away from this node**